masonphung/masonphung/README.md

 ### G'day 👋

-Data enthusiast with an engineering and marketing background
+Enthusiastic Data Analyst with an engineering and marketing background.

+Looking to gain knowledge on Machine Learning and AI applications.

 ## Education
 - <a href="https://www.mq.edu.au" target="_blank">Macquarie University</a> | Msc.
 Data Science